MossFrog/Bouncy-Ball/README.md

-# Bouncy-Ball
+# Pygame-Demos
-Simple physics simulation utilizing pygame and a pre-made drawing class.
-Also compiled for windows.
+A Bundle of educational demos created in pygame and additionally compiled for Windows to eradicate python dependancy.

--- The Compiled Version is in the Dist folder -- (A Windows Executable)
+-- The Compiled Versions are in their respective project folders. -- (Windows executables)

--- py2exe script used for Windows compilation. --
+-- py2exe script "package" is used for Windows compilation. --

--- Utilizing python 2.7.9 , usage of IDLE recommended --
+-- Utilizing python 2.7 and pygame 1.9 , usage of IDLE recommended. --